antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, API responses **SHOULD** support pagination for managing large numbers of items

-Where a response involves returning a large number of resources or other items pagination should be used to split these items into a number of 'chunks'.
+Where a response involves returning a large number of resources or other items pagination **SHOULD** be used to split these items into a number of 'chunks'.
 Only one chunk **SHOULD** be returned in each response, with additional requests used to request other 'chunks'.

 The API **SHOULD** provide the mechanism for managing this process and communicating with the user using meta-data.
 This meta-data **SHOULD** include, where chunking has been used in a response, which chunk is present and how to request other chunks.